 • C Programming Video Tutorials

-Near Far and Huge Pointers in C
+Near, Far, and Huge Pointers in C

 Concepts like near pointers, far pointers, and huge pointers were used in the C programming language to handle segmented memory models.
 However, these concepts are no longer relevant in modern computing environments with improved CPU architecture.

-The idea of near, far, and huge pointers was implemented in 16-bit Intel architectures, in the days of MS DOS operating system.
+The idea of near, far, and huge pointers was implemented in 16-bit Intel architectures, in the days of the MS DOS operating system.

 Near Pointer

 The "near" keyword in C is used to declare a pointer that can only access memory within the current data segment.
-A "near pointer" on a 16-bit machine is a pointer that can store only 16-bit addresses.
+A near pointer on a 16-bit machine is a pointer that can store only 16-bit addresses.

 A near pointer can only access data of a small size of about 64 kb in a given period, which is its main disadvantage.
 The size of a near pointer is 2 bytes.